vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 - **Notification Preferences**: We store your notification settings and preferences locally
 - **Contact Information**: We access your device contacts to display actual names instead of phone numbers/UPI IDs in transaction records (optional feature)

-### 5. AI Service Data (Optional)
+### 7. AI Service Data (Optional)
 - **API Keys**: We securely store your Google AI Studio API key locally on your device if you choose to enable AI features
 - **Transaction Analysis**: We may send anonymized transaction data to Google AI Studio for analysis (only if you opt-in and configure)
 - **Chat Messages**: We store your conversations with the AI financial coach locally on your device
 - **AI Insights**: We cache AI-generated insights locally to improve performance and reduce API calls
+- **Data Minimization**: Only essential transaction fields (amount, date, category) are sent to AI services, not full email content
+- **User Control**: You can disable AI features or remove your API key at any time from app settings

 ## How We Use Your Information

 ### 1. Core App Functionality
-- **Transaction Processing**: We use SMS and Gmail data to automatically categorize and track your financial transactions
+- **Transaction Processing**: We use Gmail and bank statement data to automatically categorize and track your financial transactions
 - **Financial Insights**: We analyze your spending patterns to provide personalized financial insights
 - **Budget Management**: We use your financial data to help you manage budgets and track spending
 - **Smart Notifications**: We send you intelligent notifications about budget breaches, spending patterns, and financial milestones